Nitrokey/nethsm/README.md

 This is supported on Linux and FreeBSD systems, and to a lesser extent on Mac (`MODE=test` only).

 1. Ensure you have installed OPAM >= 2.0.0 and OCaml >= 4.10.1.
 We recommend that you use the latest OCaml release, at the moment 4.11.1.
-2. Create a new OPAM switch for NitroHSM development, using a known-good commit of `ocaml/opam-repository`:
+2. Create a new OPAM switch for NetHSM development, using a known-good commit of `ocaml/opam-repository`:

        opam repo add nitrohsm-default git+https://github.com/ocaml/opam-repository#$(cat .opam-repository-commit) --dont-select opam switch create nitrohsm 4.11.1 --repos nitrohsm-default